ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 ### Index mappings

 Mapping types are removed in Elasticsearch 7.x and above.
-Indices created in Elasticsearch 7.x or later no longer accept a _default_ mapping.
+Indexes that are created in Elasticsearch 7.x or later no longer accept a _default_ mapping.
 Types are also deprecated in APIs in 7.x.
 Further details on these changes are in the Elastic documentation on the [removal of mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html).